 2009 – City applies for Tennessee Energy Efficiency and Conservation Block Grant

-2010 - City institutes Fluorescent Bulb Recycling Program
+2010 – City institutes In-house Fluorescent Bulb Recycling Program

 2010 – Convention Center established experimental "green" chemicals mixing station

 2011 – City enrolls in TVA’s Energy Right Solutions program

 2011 – Convention Center and Ranmore Pumping Station are enrolled in TVA’s Demand Response Program through EnerNoc